christophsk/segment-string/README.md

 Zipf's frequency-rank distribution.
 The underlying language model is the frequency distribution of (English) Wikipedia having a minimum frequency of 200.

-See the [WordNinja](https://github.com/keredson/wordninja) package using one of the objective functions considered here.
+See the [WordNinja](https://github.com/keredson/wordninja) package which uses one of the objective functions considered here.

 ## Example